AdesisNetlife/authrc/README.md

 - IDEA
 - SEED

+All the above ciphers algorithms are suppored by [OpenSSL](http://www.openssl.org)

 ##### Block cipher operation mode

-All the encryption processes for all the cipher algorithm must be performed using the [CBC][1] operation mode.
+The encryption/decryption process for all the ciphers algorithms must be performed using the [CBC][1] operation mode.

-There is no plan to support [initialization vectors][2], it just adds a level of complexibility.
+There is no plan to support [initialization vectors][2], it just adds an unnecessary level of complexibility

 #### Possible security concerns